rust-lang/rust/src/doc/rustc-dev-guide/src/ty_module/generic_arguments.md

 # ADTs and Generic Arguments

+The term `ADT` stands for "Algebraic data type", in rust this refers to a struct, enum, or union.

 ## ADTs Representation

 Let's consider the example of a type like `MyStruct<u32>`, where `MyStruct` is defined like so: